akashnimare/telectron/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

 # Download
+## OS X
+[download](https://github.com/akashnimare/telectron/releases) latest release, double click to mount it and drag the application icon to the `/Applications` folder.

+After the app is dragged to your Applications folder, you can run it normally — from the Finder, Launchpad, Spotlight, dock, or anything else.
+The first time you open a downloaded application, you’ll see a warning.
+Agree to open the file and you won’t see the warning again.
+See [short](http://apple.stackexchange.com/questions/1171/how-do-i-install-an-application-from-a-dmg-disk-image) or [long](http://www.howtogeek.com/177619/how-to-install-applications-on-a-mac-everything-you-need-to-know/) (“DMG Files" section”) guide.

+## Windows & Linux
 coming :soon:

 ## Features